Louise Emily Photography

 Taking the path less travelled

 The Larmer Tree gardens are open 10-4pm, Sunday to Wednesday, from April to October.
-Any events and exceptions to this will be detailed in our calendar.
+Excluding wedding day in which the gardens are closed, please check with the team.

 map of the gardens